-- Paid Media — Paid media refers to content that third parties display in exchange for compensation from the owner.
-From sponsored content to influencer marketing and digital advertising, paid media is prevalent in many digital marketing strategies.
+- Paid Media – Paid media refers to content that third parties display in exchange for compensation from the owner.
+Sponsored content may be influencer marketing, PPC/SEM or native advertising.

-- Earned Media — Earned media refers to third-party content that is completely separate from the company or brand.
-In the digital world, this type of exposure often occurs in the form of awards, testimonials, reviews, or user-submitted content.
+- Earned Media – Earned media refers to third-party content that is completely separate from the company or brand.
+In the digital world, this type of exposure often occurs in the form of awards, testimonials, reviews or user-generated content.

-Ultimately, a digital marketing strategy will seek to maximize the impact of owned, paid, and earned media in the digital world.
-Consequently, these marketing strategies will encompass multiple channels and approaches — spanning website content and blogs as well as online advertising, testimonials, and reviews.
-At the end of the day, a digital marketing strategy will change based on the type of business and industry in question.
+A strong digital marketing strategy seeks to maximize the impact of owned, paid and earned media.
+These marketing strategies encompass multiple channels and approaches — spanning website content and blogs as well as online advertising, testimonials and reviews.
+A digital marketing strategy should change based on the type of business and industry in question.

-How Is Marketing Strategy Different from Marketing Tactics or Campaigns?
+How Is Marketing Strategy Related to Marketing Tactics or Campaigns?

-Whereas marketing strategy involves identifying goals, marketing tactics represent the specific steps or actions needed to achieve those goals.
-In the process of creating a marketing strategy, it is necessary to create tactics as well to delineate the plan and the timelines.
-Otherwise, it may be difficult — if not impossible — to properly execute a marketing strategy and achieve marketing goals.
+Marketing strategy involves identifying goals and the ways they may be achieved.
+Marketing tactics represent the specific steps or actions needed to achieve those goals.
+In the process of creating a marketing strategy, it is necessary to create tactics as well to delineate the plan and the timeline.

-Digital marketing campaigns are also vital to evaluate in this discussion.
-These digital campaigns involve the execution of marketing strategies across all of an organization’s digital channels.
+Digital marketing campaigns are the execution of the strategy and tactics.
 The marketing tactics used to execute these campaigns often vary by channel, audience, and other factors.
-But an effective digital marketing campaign will reflect a substantially similar message across multiple channels.
+An effective digital marketing campaign will reflect a substantially similar message across multiple channels.

 What Are Several Common Examples of Digital Marketing Tactics?

 There are countless digital marketing tactics in existence, often adjusting to meet the varying organizational goals and marketing strategies.
-But there are several common digital marketing tactics that many organizations employ successfully, including:
+Several common digital marketing tactics that many organizations employ successfully include:

 - Search Engine Optimization (SEO) – SEO refers to the practice of optimizing content to improve rankings in major search engines.
 By following established SEO practices with all digital content, organizations can better reach prospective customers through major search engines.